updates are listed in bold. Last updated 4/20/2021

 If you believe anyone in your family has been exposed to COVID-19 or might have COVID-19:

 1. Stay calm, stay at home and call your doctor.
-Many offices, including WSP, are able to do telehealth visits now to screen you or your family member and determine next steps.
 The incubation period from exposure to symptom onset is 2-14 days.
-Symptoms include cough, difficulty breathing or shortness of breath, fever, chills, body/muscle aches, headache, sore throat, loss of taste or smell, diarrhea, and vomiting.
+Symptoms include any of the following: cough, difficulty breathing or shortness of breath, fever, chills, body/muscle aches, headache, sore throat, loss of taste or smell, diarrhea, and vomiting.

 3. If anyone in your family is ill and has had a positive COVID-19 test, they should stay at home and isolate until they are fever free x 24 hrs, their symptoms have resolved, and it has been at least 10 days since any of their symptoms started.
 If they are asymptomatic but have a positive COVID-19 test, they should isolate until it has been 10 days since they were tested.

 4. Isolation is for people who are known to be positive for COVID-19 and means staying in a separate room in the house and staying away from other family members.
-In common areas of the house, both the patient and the other family members should wear a mask.
+In common areas of the house, both the ill person and the other family members should wear a mask.

 What we are doing at West Side Pediatrics:

 2. We have made our Taylor Creek location a WELL ONLY office.
-No sick patients will be scheduled at Taylor Creek until further notice.
-We can see well patients in the mornings and evenings at our Delhi location.
-(Afternoons are sick visits only.)
+No sick visits for contagious illnesses will be scheduled at the Taylor Creek location until further notice.
+We can also see well patients in the mornings and evenings at our Delhi location.
 This includes well child exams, pre-ops, mental health visits/med rechecks.
 This is to ensure our well children can still get their vaccines and check-ups and medication rechecks, without needing to worry about being exposed to sick children or germs.
 You can also schedule a telehealth visit for a medication recheck appointment if you would prefer.

-3. Sick visits will be seen in the afternoons and evenings only in the Delhi office or via telehealth at any time of the day.
-The Delhi office has a heated outdoor examination/testing area that you may be asked to come to after your telehealth visit if this is necessary.
-We will no longer be doing any drive-up exams or testing at the Taylor Creek location.
+3. Sick visits for contagious illnesses will be seen in the afternoons and evenings only in the Delhi office or via telehealth at any time of the day.

 6. All of our staff are wearing masks all day in both offices.
 Please wear your own cloth mask to all appointments.
 If you do not have a mask, one will be provided to you and your children over age 2 upon arrival.
-We ask that you wear your mask at all times while in the office or in the outdoor examination/testing area.
+We ask that you wear your mask at all times while in the office.
 This is for your safety, as well as the safety of our staff, and is in accordance with the current Public Health Orders in the State of Ohio.
-If your child is unable to wear a mask, our clinical staff will also wear a face shield, in addition to their mask.

-9. Testing for COVID-19 is now available at WSP!
+7. Testing for COVID-19 is available at WSP!
 We can test any member of the household, including adults.
 We will perform the swab at our office and send the swab to Children's Hospital to complete the test.
-You can also still get testing directly at Children's Hospital, including at the Green Township Location, as well.
+You can also still get testing directly at Children's Hospital, including at the Green Township Location.
 Results will be available in 24 hrs.
 WSP will ONLY perform the swab if you have a SICK VISIT here (either in the office or via telehealth).
-If you just call for an order for a test, this will still be scheduled at Children's Hospital.
+If you call just for an order for a test, this will still be scheduled at Children's Hospital.

 Thank you for allowing us to help keep you and your families safe and healthy.
 Please contact us should you have any questions.